mflaxman/blind-xpub/README.md

 Since each blinded xpub has its own BIP32 path that is collision-resistant by design, there is theoretically no privacy leakage.
 To be safe, the best practice might be for Uncle Jim to give out a different xpub to each recipient.

-It would even be possible (though not required) for this seed phrase to be the very same one Uncle Jim uses to protect their personal bitcoin, meaning no new setup ceremony nor backup would be required.
+It would even be possible (though not required) for this seed phrase to be the very same one Uncle Jim uses to protect their personal bitcoin, meaning no new setup ceremony nor backup would be required for Uncle Jim to start protecting their friends and family's multisig.
-Relying more heavily on one system might further incentivize Uncle Jim to improve his own seed phrase security by using a metal plate backup, perhaps including a passphrase, and/or using a protocol like [SLIP39](https://github.com/satoshilabs/slips/blob/master/slip-0039.md).
+Relying more heavily on one system might further incentivize Uncle Jim to improve his own seed phrase security, perhaps by using a better entropy source, a more durable metal plate backup, potentially including a passphrase, and/or using a protocol like [SLIP39](https://github.com/satoshilabs/slips/blob/master/slip-0039.md).

 ### Emergency/Recovery Keys

 Multisig's killer feature (adding redundancy and eliminating single points of failure) is heavily reduced if private key material is stored in the same physical location.
-For example, a `2-of-3` multisig where `2` seed phrases are kept at home is not ideal.
+For example, a `2-of-3` multisig where `2` seed phrases are kept at home is problematic.
 While `4-of-7` multisig sounds great in theory, how many people have access to `7` locations with around the clock security?
 The problem is even harder if you want geographic redundancy to protect against natural disasters (a fire, flood, or tornado leading to evacuation).

 By using this scheme, you can choose to delegate some trust to explicit third parties (perhaps even in other geographies) by giving them keys designed to only ever be used for recovery.
 Under normal circumstances, they never sign a transaction nor even see your output descriptors.
-In an emergency recovery situation (you lose 1 or more seeds and/or are hit by a bus), they can co-sign if supplied the output descriptors (destroying your privacy).
+In an emergency recovery situation (you lose `1` or more seeds and/or are hit by a bus), these collaborative custodians can co-sign if supplied the output descriptors (destroying your privacy).
-Losing some privacy only in the event it leads to recovery of your otherwise lost funds would be a compelling proposition for many bitcoiners.
+Losing some privacy only if it leads to recovery of your otherwise lost funds would be a compelling proposition for many bitcoiners.

 ## Backing Up Output Descriptors

 Backing up output descriptors is a new problem that multisig introduces.
-Many new users don't realize that if they have only `2-of-3` seeds (perhaps one was destroyed in a fire) that even if their funds are stored in a `2-of-3` multisig with those seeds that is **not** sufficient to spend their bitcoin without the accompanying output descriptors.
+Most new users don't realize that spending from a multisig wallet requires access to not only `m-of-n` but also the output descriptors (public key information) for this collection of seeds.
+Under current best practices, output descriptors can easily be regenerated from all `n` seed phrases, but it is impossible to regenerate output descriptors from `n-1` seed phrases.

+This means that if a user stores their funds in a `3-of-5` multisig wallet and loses only `1` seed (meaning that they still have acccess to the other `4` seed phrases), the only way they can spend the associated funds is if they have a copy of their output descriptors.
-For this reason, backups are essential!
+For this reason, **backups of output descriptors are essential!**

 There are two problems with these backups:
+1. It reveals all of your transaction history to anyone who comes across it.
 1. It is generally far too large to etch into metal (and would be difficult to transcribe).
-1. It reveals all of your transaction history to anyone who comes across it.

 ### Deterministic Paths

-One problem of this proposal is that if you lost your output descriptors yet still had **all** `n` seeds, you would be unable to recover your funds.
+One problem of this proposal so far is that if you lost your output descriptors yet still had access to **all** `n` seeds, you would still be unable to regenerate the output descriptors needed to access your funds.
-If you have regular/unblinded paths, then recovery of all `n` seeds would be sufficient to deterministically regenerate your output descriptors.
+However, if you have regular/unblinded paths, then recovery of all `n` seeds would be sufficient to deterministically regenerate your output descriptors.

-The current best practices are to backup your output descriptors with each seed, but let's assume that a HODLer doesn't do that, or over a long enough time perhaps their digital media failed and/or paper got wet.
+The current best practices are to backup your output descriptors with each seed, but let's assume that a HODLer doesn't do that, or over a long enough time perhaps the digital media and/or paper they used failed.
-One creative idea (HT @stepansnigirev) is to feed data from the seeds into a pseudo-random function and use that output to encode bip32 paths.
+One creative idea from [@stepansnigirev](https://github.com/stepansnigirev) is to feed data from the seeds into a pseudo-random function and use that output to encode bip32 paths.
-Because the algorithm is deterministic, it would be possible to use that data to recover the output descriptors with all `n` seeds.
+Because the algorithm is deterministic, it would be possible to use that data to regenerate the output descriptors with all `n` seeds.
-Note that if you lose your output descriptors and have `n-1` seeds (say `4-of-5` seeds in a `3-of-5` multisig) that is **not sufficient** to recover your output descriptors.
+Note that if you lose your output descriptors and have `n-1` seeds (say `4-of-5` seeds in a `3-of-5` multisig) that is still **not sufficient** to regnerate your output descriptors.

 A simple version of the deterministic algorithm for a 2-of-3 might be something like:
 ```